Junior Achievement Isle of Man

 Volunteers from the business community receive training before they come in to deliver the sessions to the children.

-Each class is split into separate year groups for the sessions with one member of staff responsible for each year.
+Each class is allocated two volunteers for the sessions and the class teacher is also present so that follow-up work can be completed if necessary.
 The volunteers meet with the member of staff before the start of the specific topic in order to run through the outline of the unit and meet with Kirsty Coffey from Junior Achievement Isle of Man.

 Junior Achievement are always looking for volunteers to help deliver these programmes so if you are interested, please come and ask us at school about what it involves.